 6. Declare a family night.

 Family nights always cheer me up, and they don’t have to cost a penny!
 Whether you decide to spend the night building a fort with your kids, or snuggling up with blankets and popcorn to watch a movie on the couch, spending time with my family always ends up boosting my spirits by the end of the night.
+One time we grabbed leftover pvc pipes and blew marshmallows through them!
+The house was a wreck but I’ll never forget the fun we had.
+We were finding marshmallows for months!

 7. Do it the handmade way.

 I am not very good at handmade gifts but some people have an amazing talent for it.
 And there are something gifts you can create that need no talent at all!
-How about making cookies or soups in a jar and gifting it?
+How about making cookies or soup kits in a jar and gifting it?
 Or perhaps just baking a batch of cookies.
 If you’re handy at something you’re in luck!
 Maybe you can create a necklace, build a box or wooden gift, knit/crochet something, needlepoint, etc.

 8. Watch for deals online.